 - Step 5: Add sweetener, if needed, and enjoy!

 Milk thistle tea can have a number of side effects, such as:

-- Skin rash
+- Skin rashes

 - Vomiting and overall weakness.

-However, these are mainly experienced by people who are sensitive or allergic to milk thistle, and can be quite severe.
-The most common side effects relate to stomach upset and inflammation of the gut.
+However, these are mainly experienced by people who are sensitive or allergic to milk thistle and can be quite severe.
+The most common side effects are related to stomach upset and inflammation of the gut.

 - Diabetics: Due to the blood sugar-lowering properties of this tea, it can be dangerous for diabetics who are already on medication to lower their blood sugar.
 Overlapping these two treatments can cause blood sugar to fall to dangerous levels.